 How Long Do Cats Sleep on Average?

 How many hours do cats sleep?
-On an average, cats needs at least 12 to 16 hours of sleep.
+On average, cats need at least 12 to 16 hours of sleep.
 You may also witness them spending close to 20 hours sleeping.
 It is assumed that close to 50% of the entire cat population sleeps around 12 to 16 hours a day.
 Around 40% of them sleep more than 18 hours.
 It is also observed that cats tend to sleep more as they grow older.

 The Complete Sleep cycle of Cats – Different stages of cat Sleep

 Your cat does not sleep in one go like we humans do.
-They go through the cycle of different sleep cycles or sleep patterns.
-This is called Polyphasic sleep pattern.
-The different stages in the sleep cycle of a cat can include
+They go through a cycle of different sleep cycles or sleep patterns.
+This is called a Polyphasic sleep pattern.

-Slow wave sleeeep stage
+Slow wave sleep stage

 Deep sleep stage